gomezgoiri/reusing-web-actuators-from-semantic-space/README.md

 Actuation using Triple Spaces
 =============================

-This project implements a very basic scenario in three different ways to show:
+This project implements a basic scenario in three different ways to show:

  1. How to change the smart environment using [RESTdesc](http://restdesc.org).
  1. How to change the smart environment using a semantic shared space.
- 1. Basic interoperation between the previous implementations.
+ 1. How to make the second implementation interoperate with the first one.

-Specifically, for the interoperation scenario, we wanted to exemplify how to seamlessly reuse an HTTP API from a space-aided consumer.
+Therefore, the goal of the third implementation is to exemplify how to seamlessly reuse an HTTP API from a space-aided consumer.
 In other words, the consumer still writes _tasks_ into the space, which automatically consumes any needed HTTP API on its behalf.
 To check that the interoperation is feasible, we completely reuse first scenario's provider and second scenario's consumer.
 We only extend the space implementation.